The Parks & Open Space Department maintains several county trails. View a map (PDF) showing the locations of the trails. See descriptions below.

 List of Trails

 - Aldasoro Trail: The Aldasoro Trail was constructed in 2016.
 This trail begins near the Aldasoro post office boxes and connects with Penelope's Trail.
 The trail is accessed off the Airport Road.
+This trail also links up with the Remine Creek Trail, which provides single track access all the way to the Galloping Goose Trail or the Town of Telluride bike path.
+Dogs must be leashed.
+Hikers and Bikers Welcome!
 View trail map (PDF)

 - Angell Lode Natural Area: The trailhead is located off Surprise Avenue on the eastern side of the town of Placerville.
 The Angell Lode Natural Area trail ascends the hill to the east and passes an old mining cave as you continue towards other vanadium mines in the hills above Placerville.
 This trail is fairly primitive.
+No motorized vehicles and dogs must be on strict voice command.
 View trail map (PDF)

-- Bridal Veil Trail: This .45 mile trail extends from the second creek crossing on Black Bear Pass Road (K69) to the bottom of Bridal Veil Falls.
+- Bridal Veil Trail: This .45 mile trail begins just past the Ingram Creek crossing on Black Bear Pass Road (K69) to the bottom of Bridal Veil Falls.
 This trail separates hikers from those in motorized vehicles and is the result of a cooperative effort between San Miguel County and the Town of Telluride.
+No bikes allowed and dogs must be leashed.
 View trail map (PDF)

 - Coal Chutes Loop Trail: This trail follows the historic Rio Grande Southern Railroad from the Sunshine Mesa Road near its intersection with County Road 63L (Ilium Road) up to the historic Coal Chutes.
 The trail forms a loop back to the Sunshine Mesa Road.
 Beyond the Coal Chutes to the north there are private lands (please do not trespass).
+No motorized vehicles, no camping and dogs must be on strict voice command.
 View trail map (PDF)

 - Keystone Gorge Loop Trail: This 1.8 mile loop is located off the Galloping Goose trail system between Lawson Hill and Two Rivers.
 The conservation easement for this trail was dedicated to San Miguel County from The Nature Conservancy in 2009.
 The Keystone Gorge Trail follows the San Miguel River through the gorge and is connected by 2 newly built bridges.
 The lower suspension bridge is an impressively engineered structure that you need to see for yourself.
 This is a single track hiking trail only.
+No dogs or mountain bikes allowed!
 View trail map (PDF)

 - Marshall Creek Trail: The Marshall Creek trail was reconstructed in 2015.
 This trail connects the western access to the Via Ferrata climbing route back to the Bridal Veil Road.
+Hikers only.
+Dogs must be on leash.
 View illustration of trail (PDF)

 - Norwood Trails: For more information on Norwood Trails, please go to www.norwoodtrails.com or visit the Norwood Parks and Recreation District website.

 - Remine Creek Connector Trail: The Remine Creek Trail connects the eastern end of the Aldasoro Trail to the underpass/bicycle path to Telluride and the Galloping Goose trail at Society Turn.
+Hikers and Bikers Welcome!
+Dogs must be leashed.
+Please stay on trail to avoid trespassing on private property.
 View trail map (PDF)

 - Whiskey Charlie 62 Trail: The lower part of the trail follows the historic Rio Grande Southern railroad grade along Highway 62.
 The upper part of the Whiskey Charlie 62 Trail is single track.
 The lower trailhead can be accessed approximately 1/4-mile up County Road X48 (Brown Ranch Road).
 The upper trailhead can be accessed approximately 1/4 mile up County Road 60X (opposite side of Highway 62 from the old Ski Dallas).
+No motorized vehicles.
+Dogs must be on strict voice command.
 View trail map (PDF)